NtagkasAlex/phase_guided_terrain_traversal/README.md

 ```bash
 bash training/training.sh
 ```
-Additionally you could modify the hyperparameters from inside this file or the training difficulty.
+Additionally, you could modify the hyperparameters from inside this file or the training difficulty.

+## Instructions
+For more detailed instructions, please refer to the README file in each folder.